U.S. judge scolds ‘QAnon Shaman’ for appearing on ‘60 Minutes Plus’ without permission

 Chansley apologized last month for storming the Capitol, saying he regrets entering the building and that Trump “let a lot of peaceful people down.”

-Chansley publicly requested — but did not receive — a pardon from the former president, which he expressed disappointment with in the 60 Minutes Plus interview.
+Chansley publicly requested — but did not receive — a pardon from Trump, an outcome with which he expressed disappointment in the “60 Minutes Plus” interview.
 At one point, Chansley had offered to testify against Trump during his impeachment trial.

 On Friday, Watkins cast the absence of a pardon as a turning point for Chansley.